sjschlapbach/ta-prm/README.md

 [![Python Testing](https://github.com/sjschlapbach/ta-prm/actions/workflows/python_testing.yml/badge.svg)](https://github.com/sjschlapbach/ta-prm/actions/workflows/python_testing.yml)
 [![Example Scripts](https://github.com/sjschlapbach/ta-prm/actions/workflows/python_scripts.yml/badge.svg)](https://github.com/sjschlapbach/ta-prm/actions/workflows/python_scripts.yml)

 This repository contains a Python implementation of the Time-Aware PRM (TA-PRM) algorithm.
-TA-PRM is a sampling-based motion planning algorithm that is able to find a solution to a motion planning problem in a time-varying environment.
+TA-PRM is a sampling-based path planning algorithm that is able to find a solution to a path planning problem in known time-varying environments.
+In addition to the algorithm itself, this repository contains a simple simulation environment and a number of example scripts that showcase the core functionalities of the implementation, as well as an evaluation of the algorithm's performance.

 ## Setup